Most of us go to school to end up making other people rich. #cubiclelife

 In fact, I am not going back to it.
 Instead, I chose a job completely opposite of what I used to do.
 I no longer sit all day and most of all, I have zero work-related stress.

 What I Do Now To Escape Cubicle Life for Good

-The job I have now is simply a transition point to working for myself using the internet.
+The job I have now is simply a transition point for working for myself using the internet.
 During the layoff period, I decided to invest in my education.

 I have always used affiliate marketing to make money online.
 I never knew how to create a legitimate business out of it until now.